Destiny 2 beta is a blast, says CNET's Destiny addict

 But as expected, Bungie only gives you taste of what's to come in the full game.

 You start by choosing from a trio of character classes Destiny fans will remember: Titan, Warlock or Hunter.
-From there, the game launches into a cut scene where the Cabal enemy forces begin an all-out attack on the Tower -- the hub from the original game -- and the protector of Earth, known as the Traveler.
-At the end of the cut-scene, your character lands at the Tower in the middle of battle, after the Tower has already experienced heavy damage.
+From there, the game launches into a cutscene where the Cabal enemy forces begin an all-out attack on the Tower -- the hub from the original game -- and the moonlike alien protector of Earth, the Traveler.
+At the end of the cutscene, your character lands at the Tower in the middle of a battle, the huge structure already heavily damaged.

-The beta begins in the hall of guardians you may remember from the original game -- but now it's a battleground, where you blast your way through enemy Cabal to find the vanguards and help civilians escape the Tower.
+The beta begins in the hall of guardians you may remember from the original game -- but now it's a battleground.
+You blast your way through enemy Cabal to find the vanguards and help civilians escape the Tower.

 As I started to fight my way through the Tower, it was clear I wasn't playing a game from 2014.
-Much richer atmospheric effects, better explosion animations and more realistic graphics really set the stage.
-There's a particular moment where you land on the Cabal command ship, rain whipping across the screen while giant spheres filled with Cabal are flung to targets unknown, that completely thrilled me.
+Much richer atmospheric effects, better explosion animations and more realistic graphics set the stage.
+There's a moment when you land on the Cabal command ship, rain whipping across the screen while giant spheres filled with Cabal are flung to targets unknown -- I was completely thrilled.

-Meanwhile, Bungie has somehow made the best part of Destiny -- firing weapons -- even meatier and more satisfying.
+Bungie has somehow made the best part of Destiny -- shooting guns -- even meatier and more satisfying.
 Each class gets to sample a different exotic weapon as part of the story, which helps Destiny 2's gunplay right off the bat:

 - The Warlock's submachine gun, Riskrunner, channels energy into your shots with devastating effect.

-Note: (Editor's note: Jason is a Destiny addict.)